RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 <img src="/images/microcorruption-reykjavik13.png">
 </p>

-We can now get that the memory being checked is `0x43fe - 0x24 = 0x43da`.
-If we inspect the stack at this very moment, we can see that `0x43da` is the memory address from where our input is saved.
+We noa know the memory being checked is `0x43fe - 0x24 = 0x43da`.
+If we inspect the stack at this very moment, we'll notice that `0x43da` is the memory address from where our input is saved.

 <p align="center">
 <img src="/images/microcorruption-reykjavik14.png">
 </p>

-This means that in order to solve the level is just as simple as having the value `0xf0a3` as the first two bytes of our input. **<red>Do not forget about endianness</red>**.
+This means that in order to solve the level we must simply input the value `0xf0a3`. **<red>Do not forget about endianness</red>**.

 So, the solving input *(hex ecnoded)* will be: **<yellow>a3f0<yellow>** *(Notice this flag will change based upon some parameter of your account)*